-- the recognition of the acquisition of ApoA-I rights on March 17, 2014; - the expansion of our research and development programs and the timing of various studies and chemistry-related research; - additional administration associated with significantly expanded research; - warrants with an exercise price denominated in a currency other than an entity's functional currency are remeasured to reflect the change in fair value as at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive loss, resulting in volatility in quarterly income (loss); and - share-based payments fluctuate from quarter to quarter based on the timing and fair value of stock option grants.
-Sharebased payments are a non-cash expense.
+- the recognition of the acquisition of ApoA-I rights on March 17, 2014; - the recognition of the gain on the termination of the License on January 31, 2015; - the nature of our research and development programs during specific periods of time and the timing of various studies and chemistry-related research; - additional administration associated with significantly expanded research; - warrants with an exercise price denominated in a currency other than an entity's functional currency are remeasured to reflect the change in fair value as at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive loss, resulting in volatility in quarterly income (loss); and - share-based payments fluctuate from quarter to quarter based on the timing and fair value of stock option grants.
+Share-based payments are a non-cash expense.